Skip to main menu Skip to content Skip to footer

 How might evaluations serve as a barrier?

 Many doctors opt to take the “wait and see” approach to developmental monitoring, which can also result in the child going through multiple rounds of evaluation before settling on a diagnosis.
 The current literature isn’t clear about why Black children are more likely than white children to be asked to endure more evaluations than usual.
 But scientists and health care professionals have a few possible reasons for this.
 For starters, the framework for ASD evaluations relies heavily on research that’s historically used white middle-class kids as their subjects, making it more difficult for clinicians to detect symptoms of autism in Black children.
-This can also lead to children being misdiagnosed with an intellectual disability or mood disorder, further delaying the process.
+This can also lead to children being misdiagnosed with a mood disorder, further delaying the process.
 Additionally, shortages in trained professionals within the community can force parents to look outside their initial healthcare system for evaluations.
 This can be not only time-consuming but also expensive, posing yet another obstacle for lower-income families.

 Dr. Telesford describes the process as confusing and overwhelming for parents, especially for those who are seeking a first-time diagnosis.
 “There are so many steps involved.
 There’s a lot of paperwork, scheduling of different appointments, interacting with multiple healthcare professionals in a whirlwind sort of way.”